 SUPPOSE YOU and your partner have substantial wealth, but you aren’t legally married.
 To ensure you both take advantage of the federal estate tax exclusion, you might use a bypass trust, which is funded upon your death under the terms of your will or living trust.

 Let’s say you die first.
-Upon your death, your will might direct that a sum equal to the federal estate tax exclusion—$12.06 million in 2022—should go into a bypass trust, with the money perhaps earmarked for your favorite niece but with your partner still able to receive income from that money.
+Upon your death, your will might direct that a sum equal to the federal estate tax exclusion—$13.61 million in 2024—should go into a bypass trust, with the money perhaps earmarked for your favorite niece but with your partner still able to receive income from that money.
 This will use your estate tax exclusion.
-Upon your partner’s death, another $12.06 million (though likely more, thanks to inflation adjustments) would pass free of federal estate taxes, for a total of more than $24 million.
+Upon your partner’s death, another $13.61 million (though likely more, thanks to inflation adjustments) would pass free of federal estate taxes, for a total of some $27 million.